theswamphere/theswamp/brasstacks.md

 $100/month for a sabbatical cabin (food not included unless negotiated).

 # Cost to rent on-premise
-4 bedroom, 2 bath lakefront house available to rent at $1k/month + utilities, starting Aug 1.
+4 bedroom, 2 bath lakefront house available to rent at $1k/month + utilities, occupied until April 2023.
 DSL internet.

 # Cost to rent off-premise
 Contact and I'll scout a suitable rental for you.